 - Cargo on the load floor piled higher than the seatbacks can be thrown forward during a sudden stop.
 You or your passengers could be injured.
 Keep cargo below the top of the seatbacks. - Unsecured cargo on the load floor can be tossed about when driving over rough terrain.
 You or your passengers can be struck by flying objects.
 Secure the cargo properly. - Heavy loads on the roof raise the vehicle's center of gravity, making it more likely to roll over.
 You can be seriously or fatally injured if the vehicle rolls over.
 Put heavy loads inside the cargo area, not on the roof.
 Keep cargo in the cargo area as far forward and low as possible.

 You'll find other important information in this manual.
-See "Vehicle Loading," "Luggage Carrier" and "Tires" in the Index.
+See Loading Your Vehicle on page 4-56 and Tires on page 5-61.

 Environmental Concerns